mtumilowicz/java13-spring-crud-http-methods-workshop/README.md

     * it is not possible to ensure that the server does not generate side-effects as a result of performing a GET request
 * idempotent
+    * the side-effects of N > 0 identical requests is the same as for a single request (aside from error or expiration issues)
+    * refers to the state of the system after the request has completed, so the response code it returns may be different on subsequent requests, the system state will be the same every time
+        * example: deleting resource that exists (state of the resource is the same - it will not exist, but the responses differ)
+            * first: 200 OK
+            * next: 404 NOT FOUND
 * nullimpotent
+    * the side-effects of N > 0 identical requests is the same as for a single request (aside from error or expiration issues)
 * cacheable

 ### spring context